ShekinahMaxwell/Capture-The-Flag-Events/README.md

 # A list of participated Capture The Flag Events
-WiCyS hosted CTF event created by SANS Cybersecurity Training
+-WiCyS hosted CTF event created by SANS Cybersecurity Training